Doubb/Self-Attention-based-5G-Uplink-Resource-Prediction/README.md

 This code is based on George Zerveas et al., "A Transformer-based Framework for Multivariate Time Series Representation Learning", in Proceedings of the 27th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD '21) (https://dl.acm.org/doi/10.1145/3447548.3467401) (https://github.com/gzerveas/mvts_transformer)

+# Contact
+doubele112@naver.com

 # Dataset
-Some instances of commercial South Korea 5G Non-Standalone (NSA) uplink resource dataset is available at dataset folder.
+Some commercial South Korea 5G Non-Standalone (NSA) uplink resource datasets are available in the dataset folder.
 We utilized it for testing our model.

 # Execution Manual
-You can train your own model from scratch or use our pretrained model if you want.
+You can train your own model from scratch or use our pre-trained model if you want.
-We also uploaded our best model weights (model_best.pth), normalization pickle file and source code for loading and testing.
+We also uploaded our best model weights (model_best.pth), normalization pickle file, and source code for data converting, loading, and testing.

+Data converting)

+In original source code from KDD '21, the authors used ".ts" file for their training and testing input so we need to convert our ".csv" file into ".ts" file.
+We uploaded our example converter code which makes a 1,000 ms input sequence using 8 features to predict average 100ms aggregated TBS.
+You can customize your own converter code based on it.

 Train from scratch example)